Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical implications of choosing between the High Court and the County Court when commencing proceedings.
-You should be able to determine the correct court based on the specific circumstances of a claim, applying the relevant rules and Practice Directions.
+For SQE1, you are required to understand the practical implications of choosing between the High Court and the County Court when commencing proceedings, including determining the correct court based on the specific circumstances of a claim and applying the relevant rules and Practice Directions, with a focus on the following syllabus points:

 - The financial thresholds determining jurisdiction between the High Court and County Court.